2025 - Festival of Lights in downtown Riverside

 33rd annual Festival of Lights in Riverside

-The Festival, which began as a modest hotel-only event in 1993 with only several thousand lights, has since blossomed into a City-sponsored event with over 10 million lights.
-It now encompasses several blocks downtown, mostly along the Main Street Pedestrian Mall, with the historic Mission Inn hotel as the centerpiece.
+The Festival, which began as a modest hotel-only event in 1993 with only several thousand lights, has since blossomed into a City-sponsored event with a reported 10 million lights.
+It now encompasses several blocks downtown, mostly along the Main Street Pedestrian Mall, with the historic Mission Inn Hotel & Spa as the centerpiece.

 Helping to round out the festivities are several holiday-related vendors and performances, including a small ice skating rink and carnival area.
 Most of the shops/boutiques, coffee cafes, restaurants, and bars in the event area remain open for extended hours.

 This year’s Festival began with the traditional opening ceremony and fireworks on November 22 and runs nightly, 5 p.m. – 11 p.m., through January 6, 2026 (excepting Christmas).
-Due to large crowds, a couple streets are closed off near the Mission Inn.
-Parking is available in a few City-owned garages (with nominal rates), flat lots, and nearby streets (with lots and streets free after 7 p.m. on weekdays and free all day on weekends/holidays).
+Due to large crowds, a couple of streets near the Mission Inn are closed to vehicles.
+Parking is available in a few City-owned garages (with nominal rates), surface lots, and nearby streets (with lots and streets free after 7 p.m. on weekdays and free all day on weekends/holidays).

-Chemical found itself holding title for Inn following a nearly $40 million dollar renovation by Carley Capital Group of Madison, Wisconsin, which had begun what was expected to be a two-year, $28 million dollar restoration and renovation that began after the Inn closed on June 30, 1985.
-Cost overruns and delays caused Chemical to eventually foreclose on the loan to Carley just as the Inn was about to re-open as the Omni Mission Inn in late December 1988.
+Chemical found itself holding title to the Inn following a nearly $40 million renovation by Carley Capital Group of Madison, Wisconsin, which had begun what was expected to be a two-year, $28 million restoration and renovation following the full closure of the Inn on June 30, 1985.
+However, cost overruns and delays caused financial strains for Carley, resulting in Chemical eventually foreclosing on the loan just as the Inn was about to reopen in December 1988 as the Omni Mission Inn.

 “This was by far the toughest and most complex rehabilitation project we’ve ever done–and we’ve done 300 across the nation,” said Maureen McAvey, director of development for the Carley Capital Group.
 “We had every example of structural failure imaginable in this building.”